- Admissions Process

 - Applicants are responsible for providing a college transcript or a copy of a college diploma from a regionally accredited institution showing evidence of completed coursework.
 Non-matriculating students are not eligible to receive financial aid.

 Applicants who are at least 65 years old and residents of Philadelphia can register for one tuition-free credit course per semester on a space-available basis.
 An online admission application must be completed.
 Course registration will begin two weeks prior to the start of the semester.
 Noncredit courses are not included in this offer.
 A Senior Citizen Registration fee is charged for seniors who participate in this program.
-Click here for tuition and fees.
+View tuition and fee information.

 For financial aid determination, enrollment verification and other reasons, students are classified based upon the number of credits for which they are enrolled in a semester.